-Just some quick tidbits for those who were wondering.
-Sorry it is such a mess, I took the info from posts of mine on the forums:
+Just some quick tidbits on the intake tubes used in 1992 and newer panthers.
+Sorry if it's a little unorganized, I took the info from posts of mine on the forums:

 General info:

-- 92-95 Use a thin walled plastic tube from the air cleaner box to the intake (with a small plastic box in front of that)
+- '91 (TC) / '92-'95 Use a thin walled plastic tube from the air cleaner box to the intake (with a small plastic box in front of that)

 - 2004+ CVPIs use a straighter air tube with 80mm MAF opening

-- All 05+ Civilian tubes have a resonator(s)
+- All '05+ Civilian tubes have intake resonator(s)

-- All 05+ tubes appear to be designed to work on 80mm MAFs (05+ civlian 70mm MAFs appear to have a larger outlet following the 70mm maf unit, making the opening the same as the 80mm units)
+- All '05+ were designed to work on 80mm MAFs (05+ civlian 70mm MAFs have a larger outlet following the 70mm maf unit, making the opening the same as the 80mm units)

 - I have this shown in the pics below: